30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-South Carolina’s Winthrop University offers a Counseling and Development online grad program with a specialization in school counseling that makes number 26.
+South Carolina’s Winthrop University offers a Counseling and Development online grad program with a specialization in school counseling.
 The 700 hours of required practicum and internship hours supplement the coursework in areas like ethical and foundational issues in school counseling and school planning, consultation, and supervision.
 These classes are designed to prepare program participants to work with students from preschool through 12th grade as they navigate relationships with family, friends, and teachers and deal with change and stress in their development.

 Key Highlights: